-FATCA, U.S. tax legislation that came into effect on July 1, 2014, generally imposes certain U.S. reporting, and information gathering requirements as well as a 30 percent withholding tax applied to certain payments received by a "foreign financial institution".
+FATCA, U.S. tax legislation that came into effect on July 1, 2014, generally imposes certain U.S. reporting and information gathering requirements, as well as a 30 percent withholding tax applied to certain payments received by a "foreign financial institution".
 Specifically with respect to a Canadian entity, FATCA (as modified by the intergovernmental agreement between Canada and the United States, the "IGA", and the Tax Act) requires a "reporting Canadian financial institution" to, amongst other things:

-- (a) Report to the CRA certain information regarding its U.S. holders and certain U.S. persons that indirectly hold interests in such reporting Canadian financial institution (other than equity and debt interests that are regularly traded on an established securities market); and - (b) Comply with certain reporting, verification, due diligence and other procedures established by the IRS and/or the CRA.
+- (a) Report to the CRA certain information regarding its U.S. holders and certain U.S. persons that indirectly hold interests in such Canadian financial institution (other than equity and debt interests that are regularly traded on an established securities market); and - (b) Comply with certain reporting, verification, due diligence and other procedures established by the IRS and/or the CRA.

 Further, unless a reporting Canadian financial institution complies with the FATCA reporting requirements (as modified by the IGA), it may be subject to 30 percent tax on certain payments it receives from U.S. withholding agents.
-In addition, non-U.S. financial institutions that have entered into an agreement with the IRS (or are subject to an intergovernmental agreement and the jurisdiction's local law) and that hold Units on behalf of a Unitholder may be required to withhold all or a portion of the 30 percent tax on foreign pass through payments that they make with respect to the Units after December 31, 2016 where such Units are held by non-compliant entities.
+In addition, non-U.S. financial institutions that have entered into an agreement with the IRS (or are subject to an intergovernmental agreement and the jurisdiction's local law) and that hold Units on behalf of a Unitholder may be required to withhold 30 percent tax on foreign passthru payments that they make with respect to the Units after December 31, 2018 (or the date of the publication of the Federal Register that contains the definition of foreign passthru payments, if later) where such units are held by non-compliant entities.
 A Canadian entity that is not a financial institution generally will be a non-financial foreign entity ("NFFE").
-An NFFE does not have registration requirements on the IRS portal, but may face a similar 30 percent FATCA withholding on certain payments unless it provides certain documentation to applicable withholding agents.
+An NFFE does not generally have registration requirements on the IRS portal, but may face a similar 30 percent FATCA withholding on certain payments unless it provides certain documentation to applicable withholding agents.